Dallas has some amazing parks- you just have to know how to find them! And Turtle Creek Parks are definitely some of

 - You’ll find stone bridges, stone walkways, regular sidewalks, benches, and great views along Turtle Creek.

 - A creek view (of Turtle Creek, if that wasn’t clear)

 - When you’re there, be sure to take in the beauty of these parks.
 We saw dozens of blue jays flying around, and a cardinal too.
-Gorgeous birds and trees live here!
+Gorgeous birds, flowers, and trees seem to be everywhere!

 - Parking is easy along the edge of the parks.